AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Bard Subclass*
 </br>
-The name Sumiriku translates to 'Land of Ink', in reference to the cosmic ink used by the Ō-Hoshikuzushin to draw the islands' shores.
+The name Sumiriku translates to 'Land of Ink', in reference to the cosmic ink used by the </br>Ō-Hoshikuzushin to draw the islands' shores.
 Brushwork on canvas, in all its many forms, has always been a sacred and greatly appreciated art, from the elite classes to the common folk.
 Those that learn of the College of Ink turn their talent with the brush to pure, artistic magic.

-{{#default-table,classTable
+{{#subclass-table,classTable

 | Bard Level | Feature                      |
 |:-----------|:-----------------------------|